simonw/git-history/README.md

 - `--repo DIRECTORY` - the path to the Git repository, if it is not the current working directory.
 - `--branch TEXT` - the Git branch to analyze - defaults to `main`.
 - `--id TEXT` - as described above: pass one or more columns that uniquely identify a record, so that changes to that record can be calculated over time.
+- `--full-versions` - instead of recording just the columns that have changed in the `item_version` table record a full copy of each version of theh item.
 - `--ignore TEXT` - one or more columns to ignore - they will not be included in the resulting database.
 - `--csv` - treat the data is CSV or TSV rather than JSON, and attempt to guess the correct dialect
 - `--dialect` - use a spcific CSV dialect.
 Options are `excel`, `excel-tab` and `unix` - see [the Python CSV documentation](https://docs.python.org/3/library/csv.html#csv.excel) for details.
 - `--skip TEXT` - one or more full Git commit hashes that should be skipped.
 You can use this if some of the data in your revision history is corrupted in a way that prevents this tool from working.
 - `--start-at TEXT` - skip commits prior to the specified commit hash.
 - `--start-after TEXT` - skip commits up to and including the specified commit hash, then start processing from the following commit.
-- `--convert TEXT` - custom Python code for a conversion, see below.
+- `--convert TEXT` - custom Python code for a conversion, described below.
-- `--import TEXT` - Python modules to import for `--convert`.
+- `--import TEXT` - additional Python modules to import for `--convert`.
 - `--ignore-duplicate-ids` - if a single version of a file has the same ID in it more than once, the tool will exit with an error.
 Use this option to ignore this and instead pick just the first of the two duplicates.
 - `--silent` - don't show the progress bar.